oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If `id` ([§3.17.3](#runautomationdetails-object--id-property)) is present, `correlationGuid` **SHALL** identify the category of runs specified by all but the last hierarchical component (which **MAY** be empty according to the grammar ([§3.5.4.1](#hierarchical-strings--general)) for hierarchical strings) of `id`.

-> NOTE: Consider an engineering system that allows engineers to define “build definitions”, and that assigns a GUID to each build definition.
+> NOTE: Consider an engineering system that allows engineers to define "build definitions", and that assigns a GUID to each build definition.
 In such a system, the build definition’s GUID could serve as `run.automationDetails.correlationGuid`.
 It would be the same for all runs produced by the same build definition, and different between any two runs produced by different build definitions.

 ## 3.18 tool object <a id='tool-object'></a>